Facebook Clamps Down On Posts, Ads That Could Undermine U.S. Presidential Election

 To address those concerns, the company and its CEO outlined several changes Thursday in how Facebook handles ads, posts and other content.

-If a post aims to undermine the legitimacy of the election – for instance, by "claiming that lawful methods of voting will lead to fraud," Facebook says – the company will attach an informational label.
+If a post aims to undermine the legitimacy of the election – for instance, by "claiming that lawful methods of voting will lead to fraud," Facebook said – the company will attach an informational label.
 A similar approach will cover any content whose goal is to delegitimize the election's outcome.

-Other posts would be removed outright, if they "claim that people will get COVID-19 if they take part in voting," the company says.
+Other posts would be removed outright, if they "claim that people will get COVID-19 if they take part in voting," the company said.
 If a post doesn't go quite that far – but still seeks to use COVID-19 to suppress voter participation — Facebook will attach a link to verified information about the coronavirus.

 Facebook would still allow advertisers to "adjust the targeting" for ads that were accepted before it institutes the one-week quiet period in late October.